 Look for the following features to assist you in placing your electric log splitter in the most convenient location for you to use it.

-These are attached to the frame to make towing easier and often come made of plastic (which is more economical) or high-density rubber (which is more durable) (more durable)
+These are attached to the frame to make towing more accessible and often come made of plastic (which is more economical) or high-density rubber (which is more durable) (more durable)

 Log cradles or trays: